Contact US +1 (647) 643-5426

 • Ask for written notice of the new closing date.

-• Save all expenses: hotel, movers, storage, etc.
+• Save all expenses: hotel, storage, movers, etc.

-• Contact your lawyer right away: don’t sign new agreements alone.
+• Contact your lawyer: don’t sign alone.

 Real Estate